Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 It remains to show that these homotopies form \emph{natural transformations}

 i.e.\ are compatible with the morphisms in the groupoids of operations.
-It is enough to verify this on the generating morphisms $c$ and $\theta$ (because, as argued above, the homotopies are compatible with composition):
+It is enough to verify this on the generating morphisms $c$ in arity two and $\theta$ in arity one (because, as argued above, the homotopies are compatible with composition):

-\begin{itemize} \item The generator $\theta$ is mapped to the automorphism of the configuration in Figure~\ref{fig:a} which rotates $\mathbb{D}^2_1$ by $-360$ degrees.
-Applying the cyclic structure maps this to the automorphism of the lower configuration in Figure~\ref{fig:a} which rotates $\mathbb{D}^2_0$ by $-360$ degrees.
-After applying a transformation in $\SO(3)$, this agrees with the automorphism of the original configuration rotating $\mathbb{D}_0^2$ by $360$ degrees.
+\begin{itemize} \item The generator $\theta$ is mapped to the automorphism of the configuration in Figure~\ref{fig:a} which rotates the first disk $\mathbb{D}^2_1$ by $-360$ degrees.
+Applying the cyclic structure maps this to the automorphism of the lower configuration in Figure~\ref{fig:a} which rotates zeroth disk $\mathbb{D}^2_0$ by $-360$ degrees.
+After applying an element in $\SO(3)$, this agrees with the automorphism of the original configuration rotating $\mathbb{D}_0^2$ by $360$ degrees.
 But this is equivalent to rotating $\mathbb{D}_1^2$ by $-360$ degrees.
 This shows that $h_2$ (which is actually the identity) is natural with respect to $\theta$.

-\item The image of the braiding under the equivalence $\Phi$ has the following simple description (using the freedom of choosing representatives in the $\SO(3)$-orbits): We rotate $\mathbb{D}_0^2$ by $-180$ degrees, $\mathbb{D}_1^2$ by 180 degrees and $\mathbb{D}_2^2$ by 180 degrees, see Figure~\ref{fig:b} for a sketch.
-Up to a rescaling, which is absorbed by the homotopy $h$, the action of the cyclic structure gives the morphism rotating $\mathbb{D}_0^2$ by 180 degrees, rotating $\mathbb{D}_1^2$ by $180$ degrees and rotating $\mathbb{D}_2^2$ by $-180$ degrees.
+\item The image of the braiding under the equivalence $\Phi$ has the following description (using the freedom of choosing representatives in the $\SO(3)$-orbits): We rotate $\mathbb{D}_0^2$ by $-180$ degrees, $\mathbb{D}_1^2$ by 180 degrees and $\mathbb{D}_2^2$ by 180 degrees, see Figure~\ref{fig:b} for a sketch.
+Up to a rescaling, which is absorbed by the homotopy $h_3$, the cyclic action produces the morphism rotating $\mathbb{D}_0^2$ by 180 degrees, rotating $\mathbb{D}_1^2$ by $180$ degrees and rotating $\mathbb{D}_2^2$ by $-180$ degrees.
 Figure~\ref{fig:c} explains that this agrees (after rescaling) with the image of $ \bar{c}\circ_1 \theta^{-1}$ under $\Phi$ --- as it should be by the definition of the cyclic action on $\RBr$. \end{itemize} This shows that $\Phi$ is compatible with the cyclic structure and finishes the proof.

 \end{proof}